- https://timesofindia.indiatimes.com/city/delhi/the-uncontrolled-delhi-rent-control-act-1958/articleshow/109245356.cms

 Delhi Rent Control Act: Challenges

 The most significant reason for petitions against the Delhi rent Control Act 1958 is setting the standard rate, which is trivial considering the location.
 The archaic laws framed in 1958 favour the tenants.
 However, under certain circumstances, the landlord is allowed to evict.
 These circumstances are highly debatable and have faced a lot of petitions for amendment.
-The Transfer of Property act also provides a major loophole in Delhi Rent Act.
-Since 1958, the Delhi Rent Act has been amended and the change came after certain landmark cases made the judiciary rake its brain for years.
-According to the latest judgments on the Delhi Rent control act, the Delhi Rent Act, 1958 was amended in 2020.
-Some of the landmark cases to affect the original framework are:
+The Transfer of Property Act also provides a major loophole in the Delhi Rent Act.
+Since 1958, the Delhi Rent Act has been amended, and the change came after certain landmark cases made the judiciary rake its brain for years.
+According to the latest judgments, the Delhi Rent Act 1958 was amended in 2020.
+Some of the landmark cases that affected the original framework are:

 Delhi Rent Control Act: Landmark cases